Horizon Europe · Grant No. 101189962 · M18 Milestone

 The Value Gap

-Copernicus generates over 25 TB of data every day.
+Every single day, public and commercial satellite fleets generate over 100 TB of raw Earth Observation data (Copernicus: ~30 TB; Planet: ~20 TB; Maxar: up to 60 TB; Landsat: ~2 TB).
 But a pixel is not a decision.
-The vast majority of this data remains functionally inaccessible to the civil servants, coastal planners, and coast guard operators who urgently need it.
+The vast majority of this data remains functionally locked away from the public administrators, coastal managers, and security agencies who urgently need it.

 Too Technical